What is Levorphanol?

 Levorphanol addiction is possible for anyone, even those taking the medication as prescribed by a doctor.
 Generally, addiction to Levorphanol can occur when a person is misusing or overusing the medication, but even prescribed doses can create dependency in some people.

 Because coming off opioids can be so painful and hard to do safely, most people suffering from opioid use disorder should seek medical assistance to detox.
-At a hospital, doctors can provide you with medications and sedatives that make your withdrawal symptoms less intense and much easier to deal with.
+Doctors can provide you with medications and sedatives at a hospital that makes your withdrawal symptoms less intense and much easier to deal with.
 Furthermore, non-addictive medications such as Naltrexone and Vivitrol may also help eliminate physical cravings.

 Levorphanol Withdrawal Symptoms